 One of the twin boy tigers born at Cedar Cove in 2006 (Panthera tigris)

 Yes, wolves. a few years ago, Cedar Cove took in an elderly wolf which was being abused by the pack at another conservation park.
 In the wild, it would have been driven from the pack and died.
-But a new enclosure was built for the old male wolf (an even larger one is now under construction) and in time, two young wolves were brought to Louisburg so the wolf would not be alone.
+But a new enclosure was built for the old male wolf and an even larger one enclosure was added.
+In time, two young wolves were brought to Louisburg so the wolf would not be alone.
 The old wolf has since passed on, but Cedar Cove continues to be a home to the younger wolves.

 These wolves have become very social and show a lot of affection for the staff (as do all of the animals).
 The volunteers are careful to explain that they are still wild animals and the difference between their captive behavior and what people experience in the wild.
 These animals would net survive if they were released in the wild.